teodutu/operating-systems/content/chapters/compute/lab/README.md

 Open two terminals (or better: use [`tmux](https://github.com/tmux/tmux/wiki)).
 In one of them compile and run the code in `support/fork-faults/fork_faults.c`.
-After you press `Enter` in the first terminal window, run the following command in the second windwo:
+After you press `Enter` in the first terminal window, run the following command in the second windwow:

 ```
 student@os:~/.../lab/support/fork-faults$ ps -o min_flt,maj_flt $(pidof fork_faults)
 ```